Blue-Cardigan/cfu-website/src/config/events-example.md

      - Select "Commit directly to the main branch"
      - Click the green "Commit changes" button

 The website will automatically update with your new event within a few minutes.
-If you don't see your changes after 5 minutes, please contact the development team.
+If you don't see your changes after 5 minutes... contact me!

 **Important Notes:**
 - Make sure to keep the JSON format exactly as shown (including the commas and brackets)
-- Only add new events at the top of the list
+- Events will be shown on the website in order, with the one at the top of the list first on the page.
 - Double-check the event ID is correct before committing

-Need help?
-Contact [CONTACT_PERSON] at [EMAIL/SLACK]